scojo44/baseball-pickem/README.md

   - Free tier allows 100 requests per day
 - [ESPN's hidden API endpoints](https://gist.github.com/akeaswaran/b48b02f1c94f873c6655e7129910fc3b)

-I may switch to just using ESPN's API for this, api-sports.io still hasn't updated the name of the Cleveland Guardians, still calling them the Indians and the game schedule returned is incomplete, seems to fizzle out in September.
+I may have to switch to just using ESPN's API for this.  api-sports.io still hasn't updated the name of the Cleveland Guardians, still calling them the Indians and the game schedule returned is incomplete, seems to fizzle out in September.
 I hope they will fill in the remaining games by then!

 Running Tests
 -------------